ROI Definition and Tolerances#

 Warning

-Step 3: Run the test and set Accept Threshold#
+Step 3: Test Execution and Accept Threshold#

 5

-Click ../../../_images/tasto_TEST.png to run recognition
+Click ../../../_images/tasto_TEST.png to run identification

 6